Titles and Roles

 - Associate Professor, Department of Hematology and Medical Oncology

 - Emory University School of Medicine

 - Director of Gastrointestinal Oncology

 - Discovery and Developmental Therapeutics

-Olatunji B. Alese, MD, serves as Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-Dr. Alese joined the clinical staff at Winship Cancer Institute as a practicing physician in July 2015.
+Olatunji B. Alese, MD, is associate professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Dr. Alese serves as director of gastrointestinal oncology.
+He joined the clinical staff at Winship Cancer Institute as a practicing physician in July 2015.

 Dr. Alese received his MD from University of Ibadan, Nigeria in 2000.
 His postgraduate medical education included residency training at University College Hospital in Nigeria and New York Medical College - Metropolitan Hospital Center.
 He completed his fellowship in hematology/oncology at Winship Cancer Institute of Emory University.

 Dr. Alese's research focuses on colorectal cancer and health disparities.

 Below is a listing of current federal grants for the above principal investigator.

 Dr. Alese has several awards including the American Society of Clinical Oncology (ASCO) International Development and Education Award (IDEA), and ECOG Foundation/Paul Carbone, MD Fellowship award.
 A previous German Academic Exchange Service (DAAD) scholar, his additional distinctions and awards include University of Ibadan Skilled Hands Award, UICC International Cancer Technology Transfer Fellowship, European Society for Medical Oncology (ESMO) TRU Visit Grant, and 2014 ASCO Merit award.